jaisnan/rust-dev/doc/src/challenges/0002-intrinsics-memory.md

 Note: All solutions to verification challenges need to satisfy the criteria established in the [challenge book](../general-rules.md) in addition to the ones listed above.

+Adding test here that checks if a PR can be approved without 2 approvals from the committee.
+Blah blah blah blah.